Isaac-Tait/Gatsby-Decap-CMS/content/blog/parent-child-days/index.md

     <p className="mb-2"><span className="font-semibold">Cost:&nbsp;</span>$90 a participant</p>
 </div>

 <p className="my-4">Join us for our Mother & Daughter Day.
 It is a fun way for moms and daughters to bond and enjoy a fun day of camp together.
 The ladies will ride, do a fun craft together, learn about horses, and have some great mother-daughter bonding time.
-Lunch is included.
-Click the image above to register.</p>
+Lunch is included.</p>

 <hr />